0LNetworkCommunity/libra-legacy-v6/specifications/consensus/README.md

 4. [Abstracted modules](#Abstracted-modules) - The components this specification depends on.
 5. [Consensus modules](#Consensus-modules) - The components built upon common data structures that are described as a part of this specification.

-All network communication occurs over LibraNet and any serialization, deserialization and hashing is determined by [LCS](https://developers.diem.org/docs/rustdocs/diem_canonical_serialization/).
+All network communication occurs over DiemNet and any serialization, deserialization and hashing is determined by [BCS](https://docs.rs/bcs/).

 ## Architecture